G-1nOnly/AniSDF/README.md

 ## Requirements and Environments
 ### Note
-- To utilize multiresolution hash encoding or fully fused networks provided by tiny-cuda-nn, you should have least an RTX 2080Ti, see [https://github.com/NVlabs/tiny-cuda-nn#requirements](https://github.com/NVlabs/tiny-cuda-nn#requirements) for more details.
+- To utilize multiresolution hash encoding or fully fused networks provided by tiny-cuda-nn, you should have at least an RTX 2080Ti, see [https://github.com/NVlabs/tiny-cuda-nn#requirements](https://github.com/NVlabs/tiny-cuda-nn#requirements) for more details.
 - To obtain the best results, an Tesla V100 is highly recommended, though most scenes can be recontructed using an RTX 3090.
 - Multi-GPU training is currently not supported on Windows.